CNH Industrial N.V. (CNHI) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for CNH Industrial N.V.
-(CNHI) by analysts is $19.89, which is $3.88 above the current market price.
-The public float for CNHI is 1.01B, and at present, short sellers hold a 1.12% of that float.
-On May 15, 2023, the average trading volume of CNHI was 4.83M shares.
+The average price predicted by analysts for CNHI is $19.89, which is $4.04 above the current price.
+The public float for CNHI is 1.01B and currently, short sellers hold a 1.12% ratio of that float.
+The average trading volume of CNHI on May 18, 2023 was 4.84M shares.

 CNHI’s Market Performance